braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 Email
 {% endapitags %}

-{% multi_lang_include metrics.md metric='Hard Bounce' %} If an email receives a hard bounce, we will stop any future requests to this email address.
+{% multi_lang_include metrics.md metric='Hard Bounce' %}

+When this occurs, Braze marks the email address as invalid but does not update the user's [subscription status]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/).
+If an email receives a hard bounce, we will stop any future requests to this email address.

 {% endapi %}